 Serving Basingstoke, Winchester, Andover, Alton, Farnborough, Aldershot, Eastleigh, Southampton, Portsmouth, Fareham, Petersfield, Havant, Romsey, Lymington and the villages in between.
 Royal Mail and Parcelforce both collect from the workshop daily, so a part dispatched on a Tuesday is with a Hampshire customer by Wednesday morning in most cases.

 There’s no dedicated “Hampshire 3D printing” directory and most of what you’d find on a Google Maps search is either a print-on-demand stall in a makerspace or a farm-out desk inside a reprographics shop.
 Hark Tech is neither.
-It’s a real workshop with two engineering-grade printers (Creality K2 and Bambu Lab A1 + AMS), run by one person who does every print personally and stands behind it.
+It’s a real workshop with three engineering-grade printers (Creality K2, Bambu Lab A1 + AMS, and an enclosed Bambu Lab P2S for ABS/ASA and engineering materials), run by one person who does every print personally and stands behind it.

 Custom brackets, enclosures, replacement parts, engineering prototypes, display pieces, miniatures, and one-off fittings for furniture, vehicles or workshop tools.
 The full scope and example work lives on the main 3D printing page and in the workshop gallery.
 If it’s not listed there, email a description — most things are doable.